KB Toys: History

 Brothers Harry and Joseph Kaufman originally opened a wholesale candy store, Kaufman Brothers, in Pittsfield, Massachusetts on April 1, 1922.
 During the 1940s, the brothers acquired a wholesale toy company from a candy client who owed them money for outstanding debts.
 On September 21, 1946, Kaufman Brothers opened a wholesale toy store at 70 Columbus Avenue in Pittsfield, marking the company's entry into the wholesale toy industry.
 In 1948, Kaufman Brothers Inc. ended its involvement in the candy business to focus entirely on the toy business, which was thriving by that time.

 In 1973, the company ended its toy wholesaling to become a shopping mall-based toy retailer known as Kay-Bee Toy & Hobby, with "Kay-Bee" named after the initials in "Kaufman Brothers".
 The company had 26 stores at the time.
 In 1977, the company name changed to Kay-Bee Toy and Hobby Shops Inc. By 1979, the company was based in Lee, Massachusetts.
 The company opened 40 new stores during that year, and stated that it was the nation's fastest-growing toy store chain, with 170 locations across the Midwestern and Eastern United States.

+Timeline

+1922: On April 1, 1922, brothers Joseph and Harry Kaufman open a wholesale candy and soda fountain supply business, at 16 Gamwell Court, Pittsfield.
+(Berkshire Eagle, April 1, 1952.)

+1940s: The business moved to 70 Columbus Avenue, Pittsfield.
+(Berk.
+Eagle, Sept.
+21, 1946, at 9.)
+They were in the wholesale candy business for 25 years, in 1946 the business enters the wholesale toy business, by accident when they were given a wholesale toy company from a client in lieu of payment of debts.
+Also, Kaufman Brothers negotiated a license with Louis Marx and Co. to sell a line of toy trains.
+It was a good time to diversify because during World War II there was a shortage of candy ingredients, especially sugar.
+As wholesalers, they covered 400 stores within a 150-mile radius of the offices.

+1948: The wholesale toy business is thriving, the brothers decide to focus on toys exclusively; so they sold the wholesale candy business to Giftos Brothers.

+1955: Joseph dies, Harry becomes President.
+Other family members working in the business are Harry’s sons Richard and Donald, and Joseph’s son Howard, and son-in-law Harry (Buddy) Baker.

+1960: The business runs its first retail toy store, in Winsted, CT, which was also given to the business in lieu of payment of debts.

+1961: The business opens its first toy store in New Hartford, NY.
+The business moves offices to 125 Pecks Road, Pittsfield.